lfmrad/legacy-gamedev/game-ALTERIT-demo/README.md

 ## A 2D multiplatform ability-based game

-***Disclaimer: This project was undertaken as a technical exercise in the past.
-As such, <span style="color:red">the code may not reflect my current level of expertise or best practices.</span>***
+***Disclaimer: All content in this repository dates back significantly and should not be taken as a representation of my current expertise or adherence to best practices.***

 <img src="../readme-assets/alterit.gif" width="200"/>